-Perigee imaging will be possible for approximately 20% of the orbital period of Spektr-R and will cover space-ground baselines of up to $\sim 50,000$ km.
+Perigee imaging will be possible for approximately 20% of the orbital period of Spektr-R and will cover space-ground baselines of up to $\sim 50,000\,\mathrm{km}$.
 Perigee imaging requires support from a large number of ground telescopes and will yield good quality images at intermediate resolution.
-RadioAstron STS in the Southern hemisphere might improve the perigee imaging coverage.
-However, availability of the Southern hemisphere tracking station during AO-2 is questionabale and should not be considered while planning AO-2 experiments.
+A RadioAstron STS in the Southern hemisphere would improve the perigee imaging coverage, however, the availability of the Southern hemisphere tracking station during AO-3 is questionable and should not be considered in planning AO-3 experiments.